NLion74/Matrix-Notifier/README.md

 The easiest way of installing would be to use docker, however if for any reason that is not an option you can also install it from source.

-Before starting you may wanna create a bot account on the homeserver of your liking.
+Before starting, you may want to create a bot account on the homeserver of your liking.

 If you're ever having trouble with the database just use the example-database.db provided under examples/example-database.